The profile of the Higgs boson -- status and prospects: Higgs boson production and decays at the LHC

 \subsubsection{Higgs boson decays into fermions}

 In order to establish the mass generation for fermions as implemented in the SM, it is of prime importance to demonstrate the direct couplings of the Higgs boson to fermions and their proportionality to mass.
 The most prominent candidate decay modes are the decays into $\tau$ leptons, $\htautau$ (Fig.~\ref{fig:higgs-prod-dec}i), and into $b$ quarks, $\hbb$ (Fig.~\ref{fig:higgs-prod-dec}h) Given the overwhelming background from multi-jet production via QCD processes, the $\bbbar$ channel requires the restriction to Higgs bosons produced in association with vector bosons or $\ttbar$ pairs.
 In these cases, either the leptonic decay of the vector boson or of the top quark(s) may provide high-$\pt$ leptons, such that the events can be triggered and the signal-to-background ratios improved.
-More favourable signal-to-background conditions are expected for \htautau\ decays.
+More favourable signal-to-background conditions exist for \htautau\ decays.

-While after Run 1 first evidence for fermionic decays in the \htautau\ channel was presented by both experiments, the observation of the direct coupling (with significance exceeding 5$\sigma$) of the Higgs boson to fermions was observed in each experiments during Run 2.
-The observation of the couplings to the quarks and charged leptons of the third generation ($t$- and $b$-quarks and $\tau$ leptons) is one of the main achievement of the LHC experiments in Run 2.
+After Run 1, evidence for fermionic decays in the \htautau\ channel was presented with significances of 3.2$\sigma$ \cite{CMS:2014wdm} and 4.5$\sigma$ \cite{ATLAS:2015xst} in the CMS and ATLAS experiments, respectively.
+In a combination of the results of the two experiments a significance of 5.5$\sigma$ was obtained \cite{ATLAS:2016neq}.
+Independent observation in each of the two experiments of the direct coupling of the Higgs boson to fermions was observed during Run 2.
+The observation of the couplings to the quarks and charged leptons of the third generation ($t$- and $b$-quarks and $\tau$-leptons) is one of the main achievement of the LHC experiments in Run 2.